A practical type theory for symmetric monoidal categories: Constructing free props from type theory

 Re-applying $f,h$ and then $k$, we obtain

 and then

 Permuting this, we obtain

-as the result of composing~\eqref{eq:ceg1a} and~\eqref{eq:ceg1b}.
+as the result of composing~\eqref{eq:ceg5a} and~\eqref{eq:ceg1b}.

 Backing out the induction one more step, we must apply $\ell$ and $n$ to this using \cref{thm:prop-onecutadm}.
-We cannot apply $\ell$ directly since its domain $E$ is not active (its term $f\s2(y)$ has depth $1$ while the maximum depth is $2$).
+We cannot apply $\ell$ directly since its domain $E$ is not active (its term $f\s2(y)$ has height $1$ while the maximum height is $2$).
 Thus, we back up to the main premise

 in which $E$ is active.
 Thus, we can apply $\ell$ in the same generator rule as $k$, obtaining

 Now the domain $D$ of the generator $n$ \emph{is} active, so we can directly apply it with another generator rule, obtaining (after permutation)